Are you a Microsoft Project user who is looking for a way to transition to agile product development? Then Jira Software is your best bet.

 - Task Management

 With Jira, you can quickly plan and track tasks, and view their progress on the dashboard.
 Since the default task flow in Jira is To Do – In Review – Done, you don’t have to think about task status in percentages anymore.
 For a software that is built for issue tracking, Jira only lacks the big picture view of a Gantt chart.
 Fret not, you can customize your Jira with Ricksoft’s WBS Gantt-Chart app.
 It helps to turn your agile projects into a comprehensive Gantt chart for better visualization.
-With this powerful feature, you can view resource allocation to effectively monitor workload distribution and ensure timely project completion.
+With this powerful feature, you can view resource allocation to effectively monitor workload distribution and ensure that the project progress is well within its timeline.
 All issue status on Jira will also be automatically updated on WBS Gantt-Chart app; hence, you can view the progress of your project instantly.

 Read more: How to Create a Gantt Chart in Jira